MarcusWolschon/osmeditor4android/README.md

 Currently building is supported with eclipse, android studio and gradle.
 Note you will need a patched actionbarsherlock library for everything to work properly, see: https://github.com/MarcusWolschon/osmeditor4android/issues/114

+Important note: if you are building your own version, particularly if you are making it available to third parties, please change app_version and app_name_version in res/values/appname.xml to something that makes it clear that this is not an "official" release and clearly identifies your builds.

 ### Gradle build